 Attach the LiPo Rider to the insert using the LiPo holder.
 Place spacers between the insert and the LiPo holder.
 See the diagram for how the setup works.

-(Parts available separately)

-2 x 12 mm Screws

-2 x Brass nuts
+What you will need: (Parts available separately) 2 x 12 mm Screws 2 x 3 mm Spacers 2 x Brass nuts

 LiPo Rider

 LiPo holder